 The course is led by Steve Roud, an experienced folklorist who has been researching and writing the history of folk tradition for over 30 years.
 He is the creator of the Roud Folk Song Index, co-author of the Oxford Dictionary of English Folklore and co-editor The New Penguin Book of English Folk Songs.
 He has also written several books about English folklore, including The Penguin Guide to the Superstitions of Britain and Ireland and The English Year.

 Steve Roud will be joined by Laura Smyth, Vaughan Williams Memorial Library and Archives Director.

 Enrolments are now open!

 Payment for the course can be made by credit/debit card or cheque.
-To pay by card, please contact Imogen on 020 7241 8953.
+To pay by card, please call 020 7241 8953.
 If you would prefer to pay be cheque, please make it payable to 'EFDSS' and send to Cecil Sharp House for the attention of the Education Department.

 For more information contact: